dazz/puppet-boxes/README.md

 ### Packing the first box

 **Linux:** There is a bug that the VM 'remembers' the previously set mac-address of VM.
-So when you reuse or copy it, it still knows it's cpoied.
+So when you reuse or copy it, it still knows it's copied.
 See fix [here](https://github.com/dazz/puppet-boxes#networking).

 When the vagrant comes back with finished setting up the BASE BOX you stop the vm with